Eddie Johnston: Playing career

 The Bruins were a mediocre team in his first five seasons, finishing out of the playoffs every year and often in last place.
-This changed after expansion in 1967, when after acquiring Bobby Orr and Phil Esposito, the resurgent Bruins became a powerhouse that won the Stanley Cup in 1970 and 1972.
-Serving as a backup to Gerry Cheevers, Johnston played well enough to be named as a backup to Team Canada for the Summit Series in 1972, although he played only in exhibition matches.
-The following season, after defections to the new World Hockey Association left Johnston as the number one goaltender for the Bruins once more, he did not play nearly so well, and was traded after the season to the Toronto Maple Leafs in completion of the trade that brought Jacques Plante to Boston.
+This changed after expansion in 1967, when after acquiring Bobby Orr and Phil Esposito, the resurgent Bruins became a powerhouse.
+With this Johnston started to see great success as well in the early 70s.
+In a back up role to Gerry Cheevers Johnston went 16-9-11 overall as he and the Bruins won the Stanley Cup in 1970.
+The following year during the 1970–71 season Johnston boasted an impressive 30-6-2 record with a career best 2.53 GAA but the bruins fell in the first round of the playoffs.
+Once again Johnston excelled in his position during the 1971-72 season having another great regular season for the Bruins going 27-8-3 overall.
+This led to him having a more substantial role during the postseason playing in 13 playoff games going 6-1 overall, even posting a lower GAA then Cheevers as he and the Bruins won the 1972 Stanley cup.
+Johnston’s performance didn’t go unnoticed as he would end up being named as a backup for Team Canada for the Summit Series in 1972, although he played only in exhibition matches.
+The following season, after defections to the new World Hockey Association left Johnston as the number one goaltender for the Bruins once more, he had a decent year going going 24-17-1 but did not play nearly as well as he once did and was traded after the season to the Toronto Maple Leafs in completion of the trade that brought Jacques Plante to Boston.
 After one season with the Leafs, Johnston was dealt to the St. Louis Blues, for whom he was a credible backup for three seasons.
 In his final season, 1977-78, he played poorly in twelve games for St. Louis and was then sold to the Chicago Black Hawks, for whom he played in four matches to end his playing career.
-At the time of his retirement, he was ninth all time in games played by a goaltender, sixteenth all time in goaltending wins and sixth in losses.
+At the time of his retirement, he was ninth all-time in games played by a goaltender, sixteenth all-time in goaltending wins, and sixth in losses.

-On Halloween night in 1968, Johnston was severely injured by Bobby Orr's slapshot to the side of his head during warm-up in Detroit.
-He spent six weeks in the hospital.